martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 ![Auto Association L1](media/bring-your-own-device/auto-association-l1.png)

-While Microsoft does not require nor recommend manual verification of auto associations, we have provided a tracking functionality for your organization should that be useful.
+While Microsoft doesn't require nor recommend manual verification of auto associations, we have provided a tracking functionality for your organization should that be useful.
 Clicking on the blue sparkle symbol marks a room or peripheral as verified, turning the symbol's blue fill solid.
 Clicking on it again unverifies it.
 If a room is marked as verified, all of its associated peripherals are also marked as verified.

 Auto association requires that multiple unique users provide these signals in order to ensure accuracy.
 The threshold for how many signals it requires before associating is configurable, so you can decide the right balance of association speed and accuracy for your organization, with a minimum of five unique signals and no maximum.